MikaelFangel/mikaelfangel.github.io/content/categories/example-category/_index.md

 ---
-title: Example Category
+title: Personal
-description: A description of this category
+description: Personal blog posts and posts about the blog it self.
 image:

 # Badge style